Azure/AzLoadBalancerMigration/README.md

   - All NAT rules will be migrated to the new Standard load balancer
 - Backend pools:
   - All backend pools will be migrated to the new Standard load balancer
-  - All VMSS network interfaces and ipconfigurations will be migrated to the new Standard load balancer
+  - All VMSS network interfaces and IP configurations will be migrated to the new Standard load balancer
   - In case of VMSS using Rolling Upgrade policy, the script will update the VMSS upgrade policy to "Manual" during the migration process and revert it back to "Rolling" after the migration is completed.

 ### What happens if my migration fails mid-migration?